Can You Eat Brussels Sprouts Raw? From Crispy Salads to Tasty Wraps

 To create Brussels sprout wraps, start by selecting fresh and firm Brussels sprouts.
 Carefully peel off the outer leaves, ensuring they are intact and free from any blemishes.
 These large outer leaves will serve as the base for your wraps.
 You can use a small paring knife or gently separate the leaves by hand.

 Once you have your Brussels sprout leaves ready, the filling options are endless.
-You can go for a vegetarian or vegan approach by filling the leaves with a combination of fresh vegetables, such as shredded carrots, cucumber, bell peppers, and avocado.
-For added protein, consider adding sliced tofu, tempeh, or cooked quinoa.
-You can also experiment with different dressings or spreads to enhance the flavors, such as hummus, tahini, or a tangy vinaigrette.
+You can go for a vegetarian or vegan approach.
+Fill the leaves with a combination of fresh vegetables, such as shredded carrots, cucumber, bell peppers, and avocado

 Culinary Techniques for Enhancing Raw Brussels Sprouts